Human Heart Anatomy and Cardiac Cycle

 Introduction to Human Heart Anatomy

-The human heart serves as the body’s central pump, crucial for sustaining life by delivering oxygen-rich blood to various tissues and organs.
+The human heart is the body’s central pump, crucial for sustaining life by delivering oxygen-rich blood to various tissues and organs.
 This guide provides an in-depth look at the heart’s anatomy, highlighting its key structures and functions.

 Location and Structure of the Heart